MicroEJ/docs/PlatformDeveloperGuide/uiSimulation.rst

 .. note:: To add a custom drawing algorithm, it is strongly recommended to follow the same rules as the MicroUI drawings: a class that synchronizes the drawings with the Graphics Engine and another class that performs the drawing itself (like :ref:`section_ui_simulation_customdrawing`).

-1. In the MicroEJ application, write the new native:
+1. In the application, write the new native:

 .. code-block:: java